svenstaro/flamejam/README.md

 -----------
 For development and testing, firstly set up a virtualenv containing all dependencies.
 For your convenience, a Makefile target has been provided.
 Run `make setup` to have it set up for you.

-You also need a mysql installation with mysql-config available.
-On Ubuntu the package is called `libmysqlclient-dev`.
-Run `make init-db <username> <password> <email>` and `make seed-db` to setup a development database.

 When this is done, run `python runserver.py` inside the virtualenv to fire up the debug server and navigate to http://localhost:5000.
 Alternatively you can use `make run`.